kurierjs/kurier/README.md

 ### Using the `UserManagement` addon

-In order to put all the pieces together, JSONAPI-TS provides an [addon](#what-is-an-addon) to manage both user and session concerns.
+In order to put all the pieces together, Kurier provides an [addon](#what-is-an-addon) to manage both user and session concerns.

 You'll need to define at least two functions: